-Do you have a social media plan?
+Do you have a social media plan in place?

 Often I talk to business owners who don’t think social media is working for their business, but when we dig in we learn that there’s no plan, nor clarity on what success looks like.
 Before you jump online, your first stop should be a social media plan.
 Your plan should include goals that relate to your overall business objective.
 For example, if you’re a new business, maybe you want to increase brand awareness.
 Social media can help support that objective, but you’ve got to set goals.
 What is your baseline?
 What are your benchmarks?
 What does success look like?
+Without knowing what you want to accomplish, it’s difficult to know whether social is working or not.

 How well do you know your audience?